mikhailfed68/django-menu-tree/README.md

-Django-menu-tree
+django-menu-tree
 =====

-Django-menu-tree is a Django app for creating menus and storing them in a database.
+django-menu-tree is a Django app for creating menus and storing them in a database.
 It allows you to retrieve the entire tree menu in one query to the database.